Tropical Storm Jerry (1995)

 Tropical Storm Jerry was a tropical storm that caused severe flooding throughout the southeast United States in August of the 1995 Atlantic hurricane season.
 Jerry, the tenth tropical storm of the season, formed from a tropical wave that moved off the African coast in early August, which organized into a tropical depression and tropical storm between the Bahamas and Florida later in the month, before striking Florida in the latter part of the month.
 Its remnant circulation persisted until five days after landfall.
 The rainfall it produced, amounting to over 12 in in several locations across Florida, Georgia, and South Carolina, was responsible for $40 million (2005 USD) in damage and 6 deaths.
-At the time, Jerry was the earliest tenth storm to form in a season on record, until Jose in the 2005 season overtook it.
-Tropical Storm Jerry was also the first tropical cyclone to make landfall in South Florida since Hurricane Andrew in 1992.
+Jerry was the first tropical cyclone to make landfall in South Florida since Hurricane Andrew in 1992.

 Meteorological history

 A tropical wave moved off the west coast of Africa on August 9.
 It moved westward across the Atlantic Ocean, and reached the Lesser Antilles on August 15.
 While passing through the islands, convection greatly increased, causing wind gusts of up to 45 mph, though it remained disorganized.
 On August 22, convection organized while the system was over the western Bahamas, and it developed into Tropical Depression Eleven later that day.
 Conditions were only marginally favorable due to lack of outflow to its west, but the depression strengthened to reach tropical storm status on August 23.

 Jerry, having reached tropical storm strength 33 mi east of the coast of Florida, moved to the northwest and hit Jupiter later on August 23.
 It continued to the northwest across the state, and remained a tropical storm until late on August 24 when it entered the Gulf of Mexico over Citrus County.
 It remained over waters briefly until moving inland in Dixie County on August 25.
 It continued slowly northward, entering Georgia on August 26.
 The weak depression turned to the east, and dissipated into a trough of low pressure on August 28 near the Georgia/South Carolina border.
 The trough developed two circulation centers, one of which moved eastward while the other moved southward.
 The latter drifted southwestward across Florida until dissipating in early September.
 It is unknown if either of the circulations are directly related to the original center of Jerry.